++bake

 Gate to list, with state

-derived by bunting the tail of the sample of gate b
+derived by bunting the tail of the sample of gate b, instead of

 produce a tuple of the transformed element and the (potentially modified)